FLAIR-THU/VFLAIR/README.md

   - `usage_guidance/Add_New_Evaluation.md`
 - Dataset Usage?
   - `usage_guidance/Dataset_Usage.md`
-- How to write Configuration files?
+- How to write Configuration files and how to specify hyper-parameters for evaluation?
   - `src/config/README.md` and `src/config/README_TREE.md`
-- What is DCS?
+- What is Defense Capability Score (DCS)?
   - Refer to `src/metrics` for details.